15101538237ren/Epigenetics/README.md

 1. Most CpGs in mammalian genomes remain methylated during development, but CpG islands found at promoters of many housekeeping or developmentally regulated genes are constitutively **hypomethylated**.

 ![Figure 1](https://github.com/Read-Lab-UCI/Epigenetics/blob/main/Figures/Fig1.png)
 Figure 1:  **Most transcription start site (TSS)-associated CpG islands are protected from DNA methylation**.
 Components that confer this protection include:
 * 1).
-Transcription factor (‘TF’ in the figure) binding;
+Transcription factor (‘TF’ in the figure) binding
 * 2).
 Nucleosome exclusion
 * 3).
-Histone H3 lysine 4 (H3K4) methyltransferases, such as SET domain containing 1A (SETD1A; recruitment of which is directed by CXXC finger protein 1 (CFP1)) or MLL proteins.
+Histone H3 lysine 4 (H3K4) methyltransferases, such as SET domain containing 1A (SETD1A; recruitment of which is directed by CXXC finger protein 1 (CFP1)) or MLL proteins
 * 4).
-Active transcription may also inhibit DNA methylation by forming DNA–nascent RNA helices, which induce R-loops of single-strand DNA (ssDNA) that exclude/de novo/methylation.
+Active transcription may also inhibit DNA methylation by forming DNA–nascent RNA helices, which induce R-loops of single-strand DNA (ssDNA) that exclude/de novo/methylation
 * 5).
 The presence of catalytic enzymes associated with DNA demethylation, such as the TET enzymes or thymidine DNA glycosylase (TDG), may prevent aberrant methylation.
 (Figure from  Fig1a of Smith, Z. D., & Meissner, A at al 2013) [1]

 2. **TF binding and even TF binding sequences are sufficient to maintain local hypometh­ylated state, both in CGI promoters or distal enhancers** which requires that DNMTs be actively and continuously excluded, even without measurable transcription [32].
 Evidences are: